mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/1980-01-01-programme.md

 ## Programme

+What is inside a genome that you just sequenced?
-Content follows the Adriaenssens lab's phage genomics material (bacteriophage genome analysis), taught at a flexible pace across the week rather than a fixed day-by-day breakdown.
+Following the Adriaenssens lab's phage genomics material (bacteriophage genome analysis), you will see how to assemble and annotate a genome *de novo* (from scratch)